prikhi/hkredmine/README.md

 This will change the Issue's status to `Closed`, the done ratio to `100%` and the due date to today(but only if it was not set).

+You can specify a comment to leave when updating the Issue using the `comment`
+flag:

+    hkredmine close 69 --comment "Hotfix pushed to prod"

 Workflow
 ---------